simont77/fakegato-history/README.md

 - [ ] Periodic sending of reference time stamp (seems not really needed if the time of your homebridge machine is correct)

 ### Known bugs
-- Currenly not fully compatible with Platforms using Homebridge API v2 format.
+- Currenly not fully compatible with dynamic Platforms using Homebridge API v2 format.
 - Currently valve position history in thermo is not working

 ### How to contribute